Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/international-shared-support/handout.md

 * **country ambassadors** who can support local outreach across language, institutional, and economic differences
 * **shared institutional participation** rather than dependence on a single independent maintainer

 This is not only a Brazil support plan.
-It is an international infrastructure strategy with Brazil as one of the clearest and strongest examples of active use.
+It is an international support strategy with Brazil as one of the clearest and strongest examples of active use.

 ### Key Idea

 > SignWriting should be sustained as shared linguistic and educational infrastructure with institutional backing and international participation.

+In plainer terms: the system already has real users in more than one country, so the support model should reflect that reality.

 ---